georg-jung/FluentCloudflare/README.md

 var zoneCtx = context.Zone(zone.Id);
 var dns = zoneCtx.Dns;

-// Notice the call to SendAsync instead of CallAsync.
+// Notice the call to ParseAsync instead of CallAsync.
 This way we dont get the
 // result contained in the response but the whole response.
-// Actually, CallAsync is an extension method in FluentCloudflare.Extensions which uses SendAsync internally. var recordsResponse = await dns.List().PerPage(100).SendAsync(hc);
+// Actually, CallAsync is an extension method in FluentCloudflare.Extensions which uses ParseAsync internally. var recordsResponse = await dns.List().PerPage(100).ParseAsync(hc);
 if (recordsResponse.ResultInfo.TotalCount > 100)
     Console.WriteLine("We got more than 100 DNS records!
 We may want to get more of them using paging...");